dwilliam62/debian-btrfs-boot/README.md

 - This project is under active development.
 Use at your own risk.

+IMPORTANT ASSUMPTIONS
+- UEFI firmware and GPT partition table are required.
+- Single root mount point (/) on one Btrfs partition (no separate root/home/var partitions expected).
+- No swap space configured.
+If swap exists, this script may not apply.

 Configure a Debian 12/13 system (during install) to use Btrfs subvolumes for /, /home, /.snapshots, /var/log, and /var/cache.
 This repo includes a robust script with safety checks, clear colored output, icons, and detailed logging.